jibril-tapiador/archsecure/README.md

 **Arch Secure** is a guided hardening tool for [Arch Linux](https://wiki.archlinux.org/index.php/Arch_Linux) with settings based from [Madaians](https://madaidans-insecurities.github.io/guides/linux-hardening.html) and [theprivacyguide1](https://madaidans-insecurities.github.io/guides/linux-hardening.html).

+Too often, cybersecurity gets neglected because most users do not know how to properly secure their systems or are not technical enough to implement them.
+Many hardening tools lack the flexibility to let users selectively secure only the components they need, often forcing an all-or-nothing approach.

+**Arch Secure** solves this problem with the aim of bring cybersecurity to the masses in an easy-to-use fashion.

 ![arch secure demo](demo.svg)